-Day 20 of our 30-day nutrition challenge is to swap one item you eat most days for a similar item which has a lower glycaemic index rating.
-Would you like:
+Day 20 of our 30-day nutrition challenge is to swap one item for a similar item which has a lower glycaemic index rating to have:

 - More sustainable energy & concentration

-- Reduce the risk of Diabetes type 2 and heart disease
+- Reduced the risk of Diabetes type 2 and heart disease

 - Increased dietary variety

-The glycaemic index is a ranking (0-100) of how carbohydrates affect blood glucose levels.
-A low GI rating means the food releases it’s glucose more slowly causing a slower rise in blood glucose and therefore insulin levels which is hugely beneficial for Diabetics, and if you’d like to reduce your risk of Diabetes type 2 and heart disease.
+The glycemic index is a ranking (0-100) of how carbohydrates affect blood glucose levels.
+A low GI rating means the food releases it’s glucose more slowly causing a slower rise in blood glucose and therefore beneficial for Diabetics, and reducing your risk of Diabetes type 2 and heart disease.

 You might like to switch: